Hello from Philadelphia. My QTH is in the Fox Chase section of Northeast Philadelphia which 11 miles north of the city's center.

 Having always lived in city lots and row houses, antennas were tough to fit.
 Usually a vertical of some kind with a compromised radial system.

-Well, that's the story. and thanks for looking me up.73's and see you on 17.
+Well, that's the story. and thanks for looking me up.73's and see you on 17 and listen for you on 10.